dagronf/DSFDragSlider/README.md

 * `deltaX` : The dragging x scale factor (CGFloat).
 The higher the value, the faster the tracking.
 * `deltaY` : The dragging y scale factor (CGFloat).
 The higher the value, the faster the tracking.

+* `range` : The rectangle representing the draggable range.

 #### Positions

 * `position` : The current position (CGPoint)